 Ballast Water Management (BWM)

-Ships run the risk of carrying invasive aquatic species across the ocean, posing a threat to marine ecosystems.
-The International Convention for the Control and Management of Ships’ Ballast Water & Sediments (BWM Convention) was introduced to address this issue.
-The regulation aims to stop the spread of harmful species, by requiring all vessels that carry ballast water (including merchant ships, submersibles and floating offshore energy structures) to implement management plans and improve treatment systems.
+Ships that sail around the globe run the risk of carrying invasive aquatic species across the ocean, disrupting or harming marine ecosystems.
+To protect the environment, the International Maritime Organization (IMO) introduced the International Convention for the Control and Management of Ships’ Ballast Water & Sediments (BWM Convention).
+This regulation requires all vessels that carry ballast water to implement BWM management plans and improve treatment systems.

 To comply with the BWM Convention, ship owners must establish a Ballast Water Management Plan (BWMP) and Ballast Water Management System (BWMS).
-Bureau Veritas Solutions Marine & Offshore provides support for developing BWMPs relating to structure, stability and machinery, enabling you to choose the most appropriate BWMS for each vessel.
+Bureau Veritas provides assessments of ship structure, stability and machinery, enabling our experts to help clients choose the most appropriate BWMS for each vessel.

-Upon completion of the BWM process, Bureau Veritas Solutions Marine & Offshore awards the International Ballast Water Management Certificate, which remains valid for five years.
-Additionally, Bureau Veritas Solutions Marine & Offshore coordinates annual, intermediate and renewal surveys to ensure all plans, systems and equipment continue to function as designed.
+Upon completion of the BWM process, ship owners receive the International Ballast Water Management Certificate, which remains valid for five years.
+Following certificate delivery, Bureau Veritas helps clients coordinate annual, intermediate and renewal surveys to ensure all plans, systems and equipment continue to function as designed.